 When the tenants have caused enough damage to warrant the replacement of carpet, consider prorating the cost.
 Assuming the carpet still had years of life left, max 10, the tenants would pay for each remaining year.

-As well, tenants can be held responsible only for the rooms carpet was damaged.
+As well, tenants can be held responsible only for the carpet of the room was damaged.
 However, they cannot be charged for the other non-damaged rooms if you decide to replace all the carpet.

 Keep Track of Maintenance Items